24 Fun Things To Do In Healdsburg

 When we first came here on vacation, we instantly loved this town, but wondered, “What are some things to do in Healdsburg?”

-Activities in Healdsburg include world class wineries and culinary cuisine, hidden gems, art galleries, museums, walking and hiking trails, Tuesday Concerts in the Plaza, Russian River sunning and swimming, antique shops, lovely country drives, jazz festivals, blackberry picking, outdoor movies.
-Free tennis courts, dog friendly everything, a renowned wine library, Coppola Movie Museum, organic farm tours, community band shows, art festivals, native plant and rose gardens, and a treasure trove of local gems and community events are also available to do.
+Activities in Healdsburg include world class wineries and culinary cuisine, art galleries, museums, walking and hiking trails, Tuesday Concerts in the Plaza, Russian River sunning and swimming, antique shops, lovely country drives, jazz festivals, blackberry picking, outdoor movies.
+Free tennis courts, dog friendly everything, a renowned wine library, Coppola Movie Museum, organic farm tours, community band shows, art festivals, native plant and rose gardens, and a treasure trove of hidden gems, community events and outdoor activities to do.

 Wineries Near Healdsburg

 Okay, you probably already know wine tours are one of the things to do in Healdsburg.
 However, are you aware there are 92 wineries within 20 to 30 minutes of our town?
 In addition, we have another 42 tasting rooms here in the village.
 So, whether you like white wine or red, sweet, semi-sweet or dry wine, rosés or sparkling wines, Healdsburg’s wine country is flowing with remarkable and memorable experiences.
 Indulge in exquisite Pinot Noir, Cabernet Sauvignon, Chardonnay, Zinfandel, or any of Healdsburg wine country’s delicious varietals.
 You’ll see why more people now prefer Russian River Valley wines over Napa Valley wines, and making our little town one of their favorite destinations for day trips.

-Wine tastings around Healdsburg are anywhere from free of charge to $75 per flight and are open seven days a week.
+Wine tasting around Healdsburg runs anywhere from free of charge to $75 per flight and are open seven days a week.
 We have dog friendly, family-friendly, picnic friendly, and tour friendly vineyards.
 We have wineries with astounding views.
 Wineries with rivers and ponds.
 Wineries and vineyards with elegant art and extraordinary architecture.
 You may not have enough time to enjoy all Healdsburg has to offer.

 Restaurants in Healdsburg